This program is being replaced with a Rackham Ph.D. program beginning Fall 2019. Please contact email@example.com with any questions.

 The Ph.D. in Computer and Information Science program is a research-oriented degree designed to address the growing needs of industries and organizations for engineering professionals with advanced knowledge, technical skills and the ability to conduct high quality applied research in computer and information science.
 The program offers concentrations in data management, data science, systems and security, and software engineering.

 The Ph.D. in CIS degree requirements include a minimum of 36 credit hours of coursework and 24 credit hours of dissertation for Ph.D. students entering the program without a prior M.S. degree.
 These students will work toward an M.S. in Computer and Information Science or M.S. in Software Engineering degree as part of the candidacy requirements.
-Both the MS in CIS and MS in SWE programs are Rackham degree programs and require 30 credit hours of letter-graded work.
+Both the MS in CIS and MS in SWE programs require 30 credit hours of letter-graded work.

 Students with a prior M.S. degree will follow a different route.
 They must satisfy the same course requirements or equivalent courses from other institutions as approved by the CIS Ph.D.
 Graduate Committee.
 Additionally, they must satisfy the requirement of coursework in residence -- 18 credit hours of coursework in the form of letter-grade coursework or directed study other than doctoral dissertation -- all taken at the University of Michigan-Dearborn.
 Waiver of this requirement may be considered for students who obtained their Master's degree from a Rackham program in a similar area, and whose coursework meets the requirements of the Ph.D. in CIS program.